An uncountable Moore-Schmidt theorem: Representing conditional elements of a space

 Now suppose that there is a least natural number $n_0$ such that $n_0 \hat k \in G$.
 We can find a concrete measurable map $\tilde f_{\hat k} \colon X \to \T$ such that $[\tilde f_{\hat k}] = \langle \hat k, k \rangle$.
 This map cannot immediately be used as our candidate for $f_{\hat k}$ because it does not necessarily obey the consistency condition $n_0 \tilde f_{\hat k}(x) = f_{n_0 \hat k}(x)$ for all $x \in X$.
 However, this identity is obeyed for \emph{almost all} $x \in X$.
 Let $N$ be the null set on which the identity fails.
 We then set $f_{\hat k}(x)$ to equal $\tilde f_{\hat k}(x)$ when $x \not \in N$ and equal to $g_{n_0}( f_{n_0 \hat k}(x) )$ when $x \in N$, where (as in the previous section) $g_{n_0}: \T \to \T$ is a measurable map for which $n_0 g_{n_0}(\theta) = \theta$ for all $\theta \in \T$.
 Then $[f_{\hat k}] = [\tilde f_{\hat k}] = \langle \hat k, k \rangle$.
 If one then defines $f_{n \hat k + g}$ for all $ n \in \Z$ and $g \in G$ by the same formula as before, we see that this is a well defined formula for $f_{g'}$ for all $g'$ in the group \eqref{gp-def}, and that $(G', (f_{g'})_{g' \in G})$ is a partial solution that is strictly larger than $(G, (f_g)_{g \in G})$, again contradicting maximality.
 This completes the proof that $G = \hat K$.

 By Pontryagin duality \eqref{iotak}, for each $x \in X$ there is a unique element $f(x) \in K$ such that $f_{\hat k}(x) = \langle \hat k, f(x) \rangle$ for all $\hat k \in \hat K$.
-This gives a map $f: X \to K_\Baire$; as all the maps $\langle k, f \rangle = f_{\hat k}$ are measurable, we see that $f$ is also measurable as the $\sigma$-algebra of $K_\Baire$ is generated by the characters $\hat k$.
+This gives a map $f \colon X \to K_\Baire$; as all the maps $\langle k, f \rangle = f_{\hat k}$ are measurable, we see that $f$ is also measurable as the $\sigma$-algebra of $K_\Baire$ is generated by the characters $\hat k$.
 From Theorem \ref{cond-pont} we see that $[f]=k$, and the claim follows. \end{proof}

 One can ask if the proposition holds for all compact Hausdorff spaces, not just the compact Hausdorff abelian groups.
-This depends on the properties of the base space $X$.
-We first treat the case when the base space $X$ is a point:
+We were unable\footnote{We thank the referee for pointing out a serious error in the results claimed in this direction in a previous version of this manuscript.} to make significant headway on this question, but can at least treat the simple case when the base space $X$ is atomic:

-\begin{lemma}[The case of a point base space] Let $K$ be a compact Hausdorff space and suppose that $X= \text{pt}$ is a point (equipped with counting measure).
-Then we have the identity
+\begin{lemma}[The case of an atomic space] Let $K$ be a compact Hausdorff space and suppose that $X$ is a $\sigma$-finite atomic measure space.
+Then every element of $\Cond(K_\Baire)$ is represented by a concrete measurable map from $X$ to $K_\Baire$, unique up to almost everywhere equivalence. \end{lemma}